Are you thinking about purchasing a fresh baby lizard for your home?

 They require an omnivorous diet.

-If you’re ready for something a bit more high maintenance, water dragons are a great option.
+Water dragons are a great option if you’re ready for something a bit more high maintenance.

 They’re beautiful and can grow up to 3′ feet (1 m) long.